hecko-yes/hecko.my.to/style-guide/index.md

 ## quotation marks

-my brain likes to interpret quotation marks as [scare quotes](https://en.wikipedia.org/wiki/Scare_quotes) even when they're not, so instead i tend to use backticks (`` ` ``), which due to [markdown](https://en.wikipedia.org/wiki/Markdown) makes the text look like code in places like reddit and discord and this website this only applies sometimes, depending on rules that i'm not sure of yet when i intend to do scare quotes i often multiply them a bunch, e.g. `"""""dubious"""""` when discussing other languages (e.g. toki pona), i use backticks to quote that language and fall back to quotation marks for english, with angle quotes (`«»`) used for yet other languages
+my brain likes to interpret quotation marks as [scare quotes](https://en.wikipedia.org/wiki/Scare_quotes) even when they're not, so instead i (used to) tend to use backticks (`` ` ``), which due to [markdown](https://en.wikipedia.org/wiki/Markdown) makes the text look like code in places like reddit and discord and this website this only applies sometimes, depending on rules that i'm not sure of yet when i intend to do scare quotes i often multiply them a bunch, e.g. `"""""dubious"""""` when discussing other languages (e.g. toki pona), i use backticks to quote that language and fall back to quotation marks for english, with angle quotes (`«»`) used for yet other languages